swcarpentry/shell-novice/_episodes/06-script.md

 you will be able to reproduce the same results simply by running your script, rather than having to remember or retype a long list of commands.

-Let's start by going back to `molecules/` and creating a new file, `middle.sh` which will become our shell script:
+Let's start by going back to `proteins/` and creating a new file, `middle.sh` which will become our shell script:

 ~~~
-$ cd molecules
+$ cd proteins
 $ nano middle.sh
 ~~~
 {: .language-bash}